DLCContent/CST1340-HTML/README.md

 This section should include:
 - Annotated screenshots of the XSL/T file that transforms the XML data into an XHTML file.
   - Points will be awarded for correct use of XSL/T commands.

+**Navigation**: With every page, a button to return to the home page is a must!
+Wven when displaying XML content.

+- XLM Content MUST BE IN A TABLE or we lose marks.

+**Display**: Screen flexability should be scalable and work on most resolutions (Android use is optional).

 > **Note**: These requirements are **mandatory** to achieve a high grade.
 Active participation from everyone is essential for a balanced contribution to the project.